-Two players play a game with two piles of stones.
+Two players play a game with two piles of stones, alternating turns.

-On his or her turn, a player chooses a positive integer $n$ and does one of the following:
+On each turn, the corresponding player chooses a positive integer $n$ and does one of the following:

 - removes $n$ stones from one pile;